Vajdani/SM-Documentation/README.md

 # Scrap Mechanic Documentation
 This repository mainly provides lua documentation for Scrap Mechanic.
-It also has lists of all shapes, blocks, characters, harvestables, effects and sounds.
+It also has lists of all shapes, blocks, characters, particles, effects and sounds.